How to get a wider sound

 Unison stereo spread

-unison stereo is way to make a Sound Wide.
+unison stereo is a way to make a Sound Wide.
 It requires 2 or more oscillators and each oscillator is panned opposite from a little from center to full left and right.
 The further apart the panning is the wider the stereo sounds.
 Be aware that panning and pitch spreading voices can lead to phase problems.
 We recommend the free plugin SPAN to check the phase when making sounds wider.

 Unison pitch spread